14 Foolproof Proofreading Tips for Bloggers

 #6: Write…run away…then read.

 We touched on this with the first tip, but it’s important enough to explain further.
 Try reading at a slower pace than you normally do.
 If you can read a whole blog post in two minutes, try doing it in three minutes when you proofread.
-Act as though you are trying to explain the text to someone that just didn’t quite understand it the first time you spoke it to them.
+Act as though you are trying to explain the text to someone that didn’t quite understand it the first time you spoke it to them.

-In a quiet setting, read your post aloud (then silently if possible).
+In a quiet setting, read your post aloud (and silently if possible).
 If you don’t have time for both, I would suggest reading aloud, since your mouth has to voice each word and your ears pick up the errors better than your mind sensing errors as you read silently.
 If you’re lucky enough to have another person nearby when you’ve finished writing, use the next tip.

 #9: Have someone else read your post.